q-rz/KDD23-DITTO/README.md

 ```

 - `{method}`: `ditto` (ours) / `dhrec` / `cri` / `gcn` / `gin`.
-  - The original code for DHREC is specially for SEIRS and is rather complicated, so we provide our simplified implementation of DHREC-PCDSVC for SI/SIR here.
+  - The original code for DHREC is specially for SEIRS, so we provide our implementation of DHREC-PCDSVC for SI & SIR here.
   - The CRI paper did not publish their source code, so we implemented CRI according to their paper.
   - The implementations of GCN and GIN are from PyTorch Geometric.
 - `{dataset}`: `ba-si` / `er-si` / `oregon2-si` / `prost-si` / `farmers-si` / `pol-si` / `ba-sir` / `er-sir` / `oregon2-sir` / `prost-sir` / `covid-sir` / `heb-sir`.